-We have audited the accompanying consolidated balance sheets of Movado Group, Inc. and its subsidiaries (the "Company") as of January 31, 2019 and 2018, and the related consolidated statements of operations, comprehensive income, cash flows and changes in equity for each of the three years in the period ended January 31, 2019, including the related notes and schedule of valuation and qualifying accounts for each of the three years in the period ended January 31, 2019 appearing on page S-1 (collectively referred to as the "consolidated financial statements").
-We also have audited the Company's internal control over financial reporting as of January 31, 2019, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+We have audited the accompanying consolidated balance sheets of Movado Group, Inc. and its subsidiaries (the "Company") as of January 31, 2020 and 2019, and the related consolidated statements of operations, of comprehensive income, of changes in equity and of cash flows for each of the three years in the period ended January 31, 2020, including the related notes and schedule of valuation and qualifying accounts for each of the three years in the period ended January 31, 2020 appearing on page S-1 (collectively referred to as the "consolidated financial statements").
+We also have audited the Company's internal control over financial reporting as of January 31, 2020, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Company as of January 31, 2019 and 2018, and the results of its operations and its cash flows for each of the three years in the period ended January 31, 2019 in conformity with accounting principles generally accepted in the United States of America.
-Also in our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of January 31, 2019, based on criteria established in Internal Control - Integrated Framework (2013) issued by the COSO.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Company as of January 31, 2020 and 2019, and the results of its operations and its cash flows for each of the three years in the period ended January 31, 2020 in conformity with accounting principles generally accepted in the United States of America.
+Also in our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of January 31, 2020, based on criteria established in Internal Control - Integrated Framework (2013) issued by the COSO.